-Since its 2008 inception, Massey & Gail LLP has dedicated itself to providing clients with the highest quality legal services—from strategic advice to trial and appellate advocacy.
-The firm offers clients exceptional judgment, expertise, and results by bringing together two founding partners with a combined nearly six decades of experience who have carefully assembled a varied, seasoned, and talented team of litigators.
+Since its formation in 2008, Massey & Gail LLP has dedicated itself to providing clients with the highest quality legal services—from strategic advice to trial and appellate advocacy.
+The firm offers clients exceptional judgment, expertise, and results by bringing together two founding partners with a combined nearly six decades of experience.
+The founders have carefully assembled a varied, seasoned, and talented team of litigators and counselors.
 The firm’s experience spans Supreme Court and appellate advocacy, civil and criminal trial work, and executive level in-house advice and counsel.

 Our streamlined approach provides higher quality legal services.
 The firm’s judicious staffing ensures that our partners are thoroughly and completely engaged in each matter.
 Because our knowledge is not filtered through layers of younger and less experienced attorneys, we can provide our clients with more complete and informed advice, and develop their cases with better strategic sense.

 We recognize that legal matters are business issues, and we remain keenly aware that Pyrrhic legal victories do not further our clients’ interests.
 Our responsibility is to identify endgame solutions from the outset and to secure them expeditiously.

 We treat every case as a distinct and individual matter.
 We do not turn on the “auto-pilot” button upon retention, nor do we force each matter into the same cookie-cutter mold.
-Our experience teaches us that there are nuanced differences in the legal and factual questions presented by every case, that creative solutions can yield significant results, and that it is frequently feasible to identify short-cuts that will bring our clients’ disputes to resolution more easily and cheaply.
+Our experience teaches us that there are nuanced differences in the legal and factual questions presented by every case, that creative solutions can yield significant results, and that it is frequently feasible to identify short-cuts that will bring our clients’ disputes to resolution more easily and with respect for the bottom line.